Have you been trying to bring more organic traffic to your site but to no avail? Or have you heard about eCommerce SEO but don’t know what it is?

 Optimizing your eCommerce store using SEO presents slightly different challenges than a traditional blog.

 There are four steps you need to consider, But more importantly, you need to do them in the right order.

-Matthew Woodward explains here, the most common mistake his clients make is jumping straight to link building.
+The most common mistake usually people make is that they try jumping straight to link building.

 And here’s the thing, most people will have a problem with their site.
 This could be: